romanaumov/YouTube-Browser/README.md

 ```
 ### 2. Set up environmental variables

-Set up environmental variables in file `.env`.
-Example of this file you can find in the main directory of the project with name `.env.example`.
+Rename `.env.example` file to `.env` and set up environmental variables.
+Example of this file you can find in the main directory of the project `.env.example`.

 ### 3. Install Docker and  Docker-compose